Quick Answer

 If payout certainty matters more than speed for your business, document that choice here.
 Whether Instant Pay fits then comes down to your approval dependency and exception-handling readiness.

 Payout timing is not a substitute for classification analysis.
-The Restatement (Second) of Agency § 220 (1958), cited in the May 2022 update in this source set, describes status as a multi-factor assessment.
+The Restatement (Second) of Agency § 220 (1958), cited in the May 2022 update, describes status as a multi-factor assessment.
 It includes "the method of payment, whether by the time or by the job," and treats control or the right to control as a core element.

 Because the relationship test is "not capable of exact definition," avoid one-rule answers for W-2 versus contractor treatment.